nmwalsh/rekognition-101/README.md

 In this tutorial, we'll cover how to go from a fresh AWS account to working example Python code to detect labels in an image.

-If you'd like to try Rekognition in a live demo, you can check out one of the two following demos:
+If you'd like to get a taste for what Rekognition can do, check out the live demos listed below:

 - [Webcam capture, with javascript sample code](https://ai-service-demos.go-aws.com/rekognition)
 - [Upload picture or provide URL](https://console.aws.amazon.com/rekognition/home?region=us-east-1#/label-detection)